DSpace-Labs/DSpace-Docker-Images/docker-compose-files/dspace-compose/ComposeFiles.md

 ---

-## Enable the Sword and Swordv2 Services
+## Test the Sword and Swordv2 Services

-Add `-f sword.override.yml` to enable the sword and swordv2 services
+_These services are enabled by default._

 See the **tools/sword** directory for a sample zip file to deposit and for the command line calls to force a test of these services.